 - Use the medium holes on a box grater to shred the zucchini.
 Using the small/fine holes will break down the zucchini too much and you will end up with a watery mess.
 The medium holes on a box grater (or food processor) produce the perfect size shreds of zucchini, which almost disintegrate into the loaf while baking.
 If those seem too large for your liking, you can rough chop the shredded zucchini after grating (I don’t find this step necessary).

 - Don’t skip the chocolate chips!
-Those little pops of melty chocolate make this loaf extra fudgy and rich.
-Use your favorite variety: milk, semisweet or bittersweet.
-If you don’t have chocolate chips, you can used a chopped chocolate bar, too!
+The little bits of melty chocolate are what make this loaf extra fudgy and rich.
+Use your favorite variety: milk, semisweet, or bittersweet.
+If you don’t have chocolate chips, you can used a chopped chocolate bar.

 - Make sure your brown sugar is fresh and soft.
 In addition to sweetening the loaf, this ingredient also adds moisture.
 Dry, hard, crumbly brown sugar will not mix in as well and give us the texture we’re looking for.